changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## E. Metadata semantics, hot blocks, and consistency (R2, R3)

-- **One location or many (R2).** The Global Shard Index stores a single location per BlockID.
+- **One location or many (R2).** Global Shard Index stores a single location per BlockID.
 It holds the owning node, tier, and offset.
 A remote fetch creates a local working copy.
 It registers no new index entry.
 There is nothing to invalidate or count.
 This also answers R3's duplicate-copy question.
 - **Eviction scope (R2).** Protection applies at both levels.
 GPU to DRAM is a metadata-only move of